o-snoopy-o/Samsung-Victron-ESS/README.md

 # Samsung-Victron ESS Project

+## Forward
+This is very much a work in progress, I will update this as I get the time.
+It is not complete but I'm working on it, slowly !

 ## Introduction

 I managed to win some very well-priced Samsung SDI lithium batteries in a local auction.
 Initially, I knew I would be taking a bit of a risk but took comfort in the fact that I could strip the cells from the housing and use them regardless of my success or otherwise using them as intended.